Swathi97054/Speech_modules/README.md

 # Speech Processing API - Standalone Version

-This is a standalone speech processing API that provides speech-to-text, text-to-speech, and speech-to-speech functionality without requiring the main `textgen.py` file.
+This is a standalone speech processing API that provides speech-to-text, text-to-speech, and speech-to-speech functionality.

 # Speech Modules